LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 but that sells it short.
 It applies to a much, _much_ broader class of interfaces.

-I’m not aware of a name for this class, but it seems to have a lot to do with the _distribution of use cases_.
+This class hinges on the _distribution of use cases_.
-Products often cut scope by figuring out the ~20% of use cases that drive ~80% of usage — aka the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle).
+Products often cut scope by identifying the ~20% of use cases that drive ~80% of usage — aka the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle).
-However, there are products with such diverse use cases that the Pareto Principle does not (meaningfully) apply to the product as a whole.
+Some products, however, have such diverse use cases that Pareto doesn’t meaningfully apply to the product as a whole.
-There are certainly common use cases and niche ones, but there is no clean 20% subset that drives 80% of usage — or anything close to it.
+There are common use cases and niche use cases, but no clean 20-80 split.
-**The long tail of niche use cases is so numerous, they are significant in aggregate**.
+**The long tail of niche use cases is so numerous, it becomes significant in aggregate**.
-For lack of a better term, let's call these *long-tail UIs* (but let me know if you’re aware of a better name!).
+For lack of a better term, I’ll call these *long‑tail UIs*.

 **Nearly all creative tools are long-tail UIs.**
 That’s why it works so well for programming languages and APIs — both are types of creative interfaces.